-Introduction to Commerce (formally Introduction to Business Management)
+Introduction to Business Management

-This subject looks to develop the knowledge, understanding and skills that will equip students to secure their financial futures and to be active contributors to the wellbeing and sustainability of the economy, the environment and society.
+Business Management looks to develop the knowledge, understanding and skills that will equip students to secure their financial futures and to be active contributors to the wellbeing and sustainability of the economy, the environment and society.
 Students will understand the ways society allocates limited resources to satisfy needs and wants, and how they can participate in the economy as consumers, workers and producers.
 Through this subject, students learn to make informed decisions and to appreciate the interdependence of decisions made and the effects of these decisions on consumers, businesses, governments and other economies, and on environmental and social systems.

-VCE Business Management, VCE Economics, VCE Accounting, VCE Legal Studies
+VCE Business Management, VCE Economics, VCE Accounting, VCE Legal Study